-At December 31, 2022 the Cooperative had cash balances of \$1,648,027 of which \$744,657 is insured by FDIC, and \$794,874 is insured by a repurchase agreement and \$108,496 is offset by debt.
-The Cooperative mitigates the exposure of uninsured cash through the use of repurchase agreements with an area bank.
+At December 31, 2023 WEC had cash balances of \$1,121,868 of which \$500,702 is insured by FDIC, \$570,033 is insured by a repurchase agreement, and \$58,133 in uninsured funds.
+WEC mitigates the exposure of uninsured cash through the use of repurchase agreements with an area bank.
 The bank utilizes a sweep account arrangement.
 The target balance is \$2,500.
 Amounts in excess of this are swept into the repurchase account whereby the bank invests the excess in U.S. Government Securities.
-These underlying U.S. Government Securities serve as collateral for the Cooperative based on this agreement.
+These underlying U.S. Government Securities serve as collateral for WEC based on this agreement.